HyoSup0513/HyoSup0513.github.io/_posts/2020-05-30-DoublyLinkedList.md

 * Equality of two lists O(m), a == b

-is the length of the shorter of the two lists.
+m is the length of the shorter of the two lists.

 ```
 bool operator== (const dlist& a, const dlist& b) {